mikependon/RepoDB.NET/pages/classes/querygroup.md

 var field = new QueryGroup(new QueryField("Id", 10045));
 ```

-Or, by passing an array of query fields.
+Or, by passing an array of [QueryField](/class/queryfield) objects.

 ```csharp
 var queryFields = new []